Before continuing please have the following ready:

 for f in $HOME/staking-deposit-cli/validator_keys/keystore*.json; do sudo cp $HOME/validators-password.txt $HOME/staking-deposit-cli/validator_keys/$(basename $f .json).txt; done

-sudo systemctl restart consensus
+sudo systemctl stop consensus

 cd /usr/local/bin/prysm